+* The waste load allocations for the Estuary and Reach 1 are for total nitrogen at a concentration of 7.4 mg/L

-The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation for nitrate-nitrogen plus nitrite-nitrogen and total nitrogen WLAs into NELs as the WLAs were concentration-based and assigned at the point of discharge.
-However, the Permit was revised to implement nitrogen-based nutrient WLAs as NALs because the most effective BMPs for removal of nitrogen-based nutrients are denitrification and biofiltration/bioretention basins which are generally infeasible for construction sites to implement due to their size, structural nature/permanence, and cost to achieve removal of the pollutants (refer to Section I.G.5.d of this Fact Sheet).
+The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation for nitrate-nitrogen plus nitrite-nitrogen and total nitrogen waste load allocations into numeric effluent limitations as the waste load allocations were concentration-based and assigned at the point of discharge.
+However, the Permit was revised to implement nitrogen-based nutrient waste load allocations as numeric action levels because numeric action levels are consistent with the assumptions and requirements of the waste load allocations.

-Implementation of the TMDL through NALs is also consistent with the assumptions and requirements of the WLAs because it is expected that compliance with this Permit will prevent exceedances of the NALs.
-Sources of nutrients from construction sites may include existing concentrations in the sediment from past land use and storage and application of fertilizers, pesticides, and herbicides.
-The previous permit did not include requirements to analyze for nutrients in construction stormwater discharges.
-Staff analyzed stormwater data from implementation of the Industrial stormwater general permit from 2015 – 2021 and the analysis shows that the majority of stormwater samples from industrial sites had nutrient concentrations that were lower than the waste load allocations and numeric action levels listed in this permit.

-This General Permit requires that Responsible Dischargers meet the assigned NALs at the construction site’s discharge location(s), which is consistent with requirements and assumptions of the TMDL.
+The TMDL states that, “[t]he discharges from the general NPDES permits are intermittent and considered negligible for the purposes of this source assessment.”
+(Staff Report, p.40) Accordingly, “[t]he loadings from the general NPDES permits [were] not quantified” in the source assessment.
+(Staff Report, p.40) According to the TMDL, the critical condition for the TMDL is dry weather, “and it is the dry-weather loading that results in water quality impairments.”
+(BPA, p.5) “The watershed nutrient wet-weather loads are generally delivered directly to the ocean and thus do not contribute to exceedance of the biostimulatory substances…”) (BPA, p.8) “Based on the linkage analysis, wet-weather loads do not have a significant impact on receiving water quality in the Ventura River and its tributaries or the Estuary and biostimulatory objectives are attained.”
+(Staff Report, p.79) The TMDL acknowledged that maintaining existing discharge quality would ensure that no further loading would occur in the receiving water.
+(BPA, p.8) The wet-weather loads were set to attain site-specific water quality objectives, (Staff Report, p.79) but “[f]or Reach 1 and Estuary, Wet-weather waste load allocations for stormwater sources are equal to existing water quality in stormwater discharges.”
+(BPA, p.6) This suggests that the TMDL assumed that reductions in stormwater discharges were not necessary.
+Dry-weather waste load allocations were set at in-stream nutrient concentrations to meet biomass numeric targets.
+(Staff Report, p.76) All these statements support implementation of the TMDL through numeric action levels.

+Although the implementation language specifies that the TMDL should be implemented as numeric water quality-based effluent limitations, the underlying assumptions contained in the TMDL support implementation via numeric action levels.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that identify on-site sources of nitrogen and/or phosphorus shall compare all non-visible sampling and analytical results to the NAL for the identified nutrients, when a wet-weather discharge occurs.
-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NALs the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nitrogen and phosphorous sources, are expected to meet the assigned NALs.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the NALs.
+Responsible Dischargers that identify on-site sources of nitrogen and/or phosphorus shall compare all non-visible sampling and analytical results to the numeric action level for the identified nutrients, when a wet-weather discharge occurs.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action levels the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nitrogen and phosphorous sources, are expected to meet the assigned numeric action levels.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the numeric action levels.

-The Ventura River Nutrient TMDL’s compliance deadline for the WLAs was June 28, 2013.
-Since the compliance deadline has passed, the NALs are applicable upon the effective date of this General Permit.
+The Ventura River Algae TMDL’s compliance deadline for the waste load allocations was June 28, 2013.
+Since the compliance deadline has passed, the numeric action levels are applicable upon the effective date of this General Permit.

 vii.
 San Diego Creek and Newport Bay Watershed Nutrients TMDL